HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresizetx.md

 ## Introduction

 Automating the picture resize process.
-I used about the same packages from the [image resize test](/imageresize), more realistic scenario for Team Xerbutri.
+I used about the same packages from the image resize test, but this time used a more realistic scenario for Team Xerbutri.

 ## Boundary conditions